-Microsoft CSP Program Guide 2026: Requirements, Costs, and How to Get Started
+Microsoft CSP Program Guide 2026: Requirements and Costs

 The Microsoft Cloud Solution Provider (CSP) program is Microsoft’s primary channel for selling Microsoft 365, Azure, and Dynamics 365 through authorized partners.
 In FY26, Microsoft raised the direct-bill revenue threshold from $300,000 to $1,000,000, ended the free subscription grace period, and restructured all CSP incentives.
 This guide covers everything you need to know to join, operate, and profit as a CSP partner in 2026.